lucernae/qgis-debug-mode/README.md

 ```

 However, the point of creating this project is to let Docker Hub build your image so you can just use it immediately.
+So, I recommend that you clone the repo and built it yourself using docker hub, then pull it.

 To use the image:

+Copy `.example.env` as `.env` in the root project folder.
+This will contain environment variable override.

 Let's say we want to run debugging using GDB and view the interface (using VNC, not Xvfb).